 Waste Not, Want Not

 You can buy or harvest watermelon especially for the dogs, but pureeing is also a great way to use up leftover or excess melon.
 You can use it fresh (like we did in these treats) or thaw frozen puree.
 Yes, frozen puree.
 You’re welcome, furfriends.
 Now you can taste summer anytime you like!
 Puree your watermelon and freeze it in cubes for easy treats, smoothies, and more.
 Less waste, more yum!
-And the cubes can do double duty as pupsicles.
+And the frozen fruit cubes can do double duty as pupsicles if your dogs enjoy frozen treats.
 Pawesome!

 Watermelon Gelatin Gummy Dog Treat Recipe